Roller-Coaster in a Flatland: Magnetoresistivity in Eu-intercalated Graphite: Introduction

 \section{Introduction}

-The two-dimensional (2D) world of Flatland, a mathematical abstraction and a subject of popular culture \cite{Flatland}, has, arguably, received its ultimate physical realization in the form of graphene \cite{NovoselovNobel,GeimMacDonald}, whose unique properties \cite{Neto} have ushered in a new era of making artificial heterostructures via a Lego-like \cite{GeimGrigorieva} assembly of layered materials.
-Perhaps with an exception of research in the twisted bi- and $n$-layer graphene \cite{macdonald2019}, the fledging field of van der Waals magnets holds most promise in opening new horizons for the fundamental studies and applications along the path of using this technology \cite{Mandrus,Park,Herrero18,Gong19,zhang2021metamagnetic}.
+The two-dimensional (2D) world of Flatland, a mathematical abstraction and a cultural reference \cite{Flatland}, has, arguably, received its ultimate physical realization in the form of graphene \cite{NovoselovNobel,GeimMacDonald}, whose unique properties \cite{Neto} have ushered in a new era of making artificial heterostructures via a Lego-like \cite{GeimGrigorieva} assembly of layered materials.
+Together with the research in the twisted bi- and $n$-layer graphene \cite{macdonald2019}, the fledging field of van der Waals magnets holds a lot of promise in opening new horizons for the fundamental studies and applications along the path of using this technology \cite{Mandrus,Park,Herrero18,Gong19,zhang2021metamagnetic}.

-Historically, a more traditional, if not ancient \cite{ancient}, way of achieving similar goals of synthesizing materials with novel properties from a stack of carbon layers and various elements and compounds has relied on the process of intercalation, also known in popular culture \cite{Between}.
+Historically, a more traditional, if not ancient \cite{ancient}, way of achieving similar goals of synthesizing materials with novel properties from a stack of carbon layers and various elements and compounds has relied on the process of intercalation, suggesting another cultural metaphor \cite{Between}.
 The research in graphite intercalation compounds (GICs) has attracted significant attention in the past, with the evolution of such studies and understanding of these materials outlined in several books and, specifically, in the reviews by M.~S. and G.~Dresselhaus, whose efforts contributed to much of the progress in this area, see Refs.~\cite{TwoDresselhaus1981,Dresselhaus88,Dresselhaus_review,Endo}.

 Of the fundamental footprint of this research, it is the {\it magnetically}-intercalated compounds that have produced the most intriguing phenomena \cite{Dresselhaus_review}.
 The case of EuC$_6$, made of alternating honeycomb layers of carbon and triangular-lattice layers of Eu ions, shown schematically in Fig.~\ref{Fig_EuC6}(a), particularly stands out.
 A highly dramatic, roller-coaster-like dependence of the in-plane resistivity on a magnetic field, reproduced from Ref.~\cite{Chen} in Fig.~\ref{Fig_EuC6}(b), is clearly indicative of an intricately intertwined magnetic and electronic degrees of freedom of this material.
 Incidentally, EuC$_6$ is also the first magnet to exhibit the fabled $1/3$-magnetization plateau \cite{date1981} and was inspirational for an understanding of this state \cite{Chubukov1991}.